pkardas/notes/books/go/notes.md

 Go encourages you to use pointers sparingly.We reduce teh workload of the garbage collector by making sure that as much as possible is stored on the stack.

+## Chapter 7: Types, Methods, and Interfaces

+Go is designed to encourage the best practices that are advocated by software engineers, avoiding inheritance while encouraging composition.

+Methods: `func (p Person) String() string`, `(p Person)` is like `self` or `this`, however it is non-idiomatic to use `self` or `this`.
+This is called a _receiver_, usually should have a short name.
+Methods can not be overloaded.
+You can't add methods to the types you don't control.

+- If method modifies the receiver, you _must_ use a pointer receiver
+- If method needs to handle _nil_ instances, you _must_ use a pointer receiver
+- If method doesn't modify the receiver, you can _use_ a value receiver

+When a type has any pointer receiver methods, a common practice is to be consistent and use pointer receivers for all methods, even the ones that don;t modify the receiver.

+Do not write getters/setters.
+Go encourages you to directly access a field.
+Reserve methods for business logic.

+Defining a user-defined type based on other type, makes code clearer by providing a name for a concept and describing the kind of data that is expected (e.g. type `Percentage` vs `int`).

+Go doesn't have enumerations, instead it has `iota` - which allows you to assign an increasing value to a set of constants. `iota` makes sense when you care about being able to differentiate between a set of values, and don't particularly care what the value is behind the scenes.
+If teh actual value matters, specify it explicitly.

+Embedding - promote methods on the embedded type to the containing struct.
+Embedding support is rare in programming languages.
+Do not mislead embedding with inheritance, they are not the same.
+If the containing struct has fields/methods with the same name, you need to use embedded field type to refer to the obscured fields/methods.

+The real star of Go's design - implicit interfaces. `interface` literal lists all methods that must be implemented by a concrete type to meet the interface.
+Interfaces are usually named with `er` endings (`io.Reader`, `io.Closer` , `json.Marshaller`, `http.Handler`).

+Go blends duck-typing and Java's interfaces.
+Implicit interfaces give the flexibility of changing implementation and make it easier to understand whe the code is doing.

+> Interfaces specify what callers need.
+The client code defines the interface to specify what functionality it requires.

+**Accept interfaces, return structs.** The business logic invoked by your functions should be invoked via interfaces, but the output of your functions should be a concrete type.
+Go encourages small interfaces.

+Sometimes you need to say that a variable could store any value, Go uses `interface{}` to represent this.
+It matches every type in Go.
+However, avoid this.
+Go was designed as a strongly typed language and attempts to work around this are unidiomatic.

+Dependency injection - code should explicitly specify the functionality it needs to perform its task.
+Implicit interfaces make dependency injection an excellent way to decouple your code.

+> "Dependency Injection" is a 25-dollar term for a 5-cent concept. [...]
+Dependency injection means giving an object its
+> instance variables. [...].

+> Dependency injection is basically providing the objects that an object needs (its dependencies) instead of having it
+> construct them itself.
+It's a very useful technique for testing, since it allows dependencies to be mocked or stubbed
+> out.

+Use `Wire` if you think writing dependency injection code by hand is too much work.

+Go is not Object-Oriented, nor functional, nor procedural.
+It is practical.
+It borrows concepts from many places with the overriding goal of creating a language that is simple, readable, and maintainable by large teams for many years.